Greece / Ελληνική Δημοκρατία – Let’s explore here

 The Samaria Gorge, Crete

-The Samaria Gorge lies inside the Samaria National Park, a UNESCO Biosphere Reserve located in the White Mountains of Crete.
+You should definitely visit the Samaria Gorge at least once in your lifetime.
+The gorge lies inside the Samaria National Park, a UNESCO Biosphere Reserve located in the White Mountains of Crete.
 It’s named after an old village located inside the park, which was abandoned in 1962, when the area was declared a National Park.
 Outside of tourism its main purpose is as a refuge for the endangered Capra Aegagrus Cretica, also known as Kri Kri or Cretan goat.

 The gorge’s length is approximately 8 miles (13km) plus 2 miles (3 km) to the beach where you end up in Agia Roumeli.
 It takes around 5 – 5 ½ hours at a slow pace.